SNAP Eligibility Calculator – Georgia

 Can grandparents in Georgia qualify for SNAP if they live on Social Security?

-Do college students qualify for Georgia SNAP benefits?
+Do college students qualify for SNAP in Georgia?

 Do medical expenses help increase SNAP benefits in Georgia?